Unacknowledged rape: Prevalence

 According to a 2015 study of 5,917 female victims, 60.4% of those that experienced sexual victimization did not acknowledge it as rape.
+Sexual assault and rape are extremely prevalent gender crimes with approximately 1 in 6 American women having experienced completed rape or attempted rape.
 Different situations warrant different likelihoods of acknowledged rape.
 A victim is much more likely to acknowledge a rape if the perpetrator was a stranger or somebody with whom they have a platonic relationship.
 The rate of acknowledgement is typically lower if the perpetrator is somebody that the victim was once or currently romantically involved with.

 Explanations

-Sexual scripts and rape scripts
+Sexual scripts

 Research suggests that women have a difficult time acknowledging date or partner rape due to previously learned sexual or rape scripts.
-Sexual scripts are stereotypes told about rape, which limit understandings of assault.
+Sexual scripts are stereotypes told about sexual experience, which can limit understandings of assault.
 These scripts can be held at a cultural level, interpersonal level, or intrapersonal level.
-Rape scripts also narrow down one's idea of what sexual assault is, prompting one to not acknowledge what happened to them.
-If one's experience does not fall into this narrow category, they may mislabel it.
-The word "rape" is a very loaded word.
-Many people are hesitant about using it to describe their experience unless it fits the rape script.